On July 02, 2023, the Whistleblower Protection Act (HinschG) came into force.

 - against the Anti-Discrimination Act (AGG)

-In addition, all regulations that address the implementation of European legal standards are covered.
-These include, among others, violations of regulations:
+In addition, all regulations relating to the implementation of European legal standards are included.

 - with specifications for product safety and conformity